You are here on Booted Harleydude's website: → Site Index → OR →

 Custom boots cost much more, for obvious reasons.
 The boot is made to the measurements provided and sometimes from specific or higher-end leathers or skins.
 Custom boots can not be made in advance, so it takes time -- as much as three to four months or longer -- to receive a pair of boots made to custom specifications.

 If you really have your heart set on a pair of boots made by a certain manufacturer, then you have to go with the going price.
-However, if you work through a major boot retailer such as Big Black Boots, you can probably save US$50 - US$200 on a pair of boots made by a major manufacturer, rather than ordering from the manufacturer directly.
+However, if you work through a major boot retailer, you can probably save US$50 - US$200 on a pair of boots made by a major manufacturer, rather than ordering from the manufacturer directly.
 And best yet, you may even receive the boots sooner when ordered through a retailer than from the manufacturer.

 Cheap boots, like those made by no-name brands, are just that: cheap!
 Usually the boot shaft is not made from leather.
 If you want a pair of boots to trash up (such as stomp in mud or something like that), then cheap boots are fine.
 Otherwise, don't bother.
 You won't be happy.